 This course provides experience in selected physician's offices or other health care facilities.
 A qualified medical professional supervises the student during this activity.
-Prerequisite(s): Completion of all core courses.
+Prerequisite(s): Completion of all core courses including pre-clinical requirements.

 MOS201 Introduction to Electronic Health Records